LAripping/laripping.github.io/_posts/2020-04-17-debugging-react-native-apps.md

 ## React Native Primer

 Before describing the magic, we need to lay the groundwork with some React Native basics.
-Feel free to skip to  [The technique](#The-technique) if already familiar,  or even jump straight to the [code](#tldr).
+Feel free to skip to  [The Technique](#the-technique) if already familiar,  or even jump straight to the [code](#tldr).

 Without going into much detail about RN itself, as any reverse engineering effort, we must first understand the engineering behind it, so here's some quick bits: